chrisricola/MERN-stack-shopping-list/README.md

 # MERN-stack-shopping-list

-Allows user to track and store their workouts.
-Also shows the User the results in a graph and chart.
-The worksout are saved in Mongo db.
+Allows users to create a shopping list.
+Users can add items to the list and delete item when finished.

 ## Description

-This is a fitness traking app that is is deployed through Heroku.
+This app is is deployed through Heroku.
 Its utilzes Node, Express, Mongo and Mongoose for the back end and databases.
 The front is html, Javascript and css.

 ## Site